17 Essentials to Pack for Your Botanical Garden Visit When You’re Travelling Light

 Bring a plant field guide

 In a botanical garden, many of the plants are identified with a marker, but there are times when the marker might be difficult to decipher or it might be missing altogether.
 There are a few plant ID phone apps that allow you to take a picture of a plant and get a suggested ID, however, most reviewers say these apps are error-prone.
 Using a field guide can help you identify common botanical plants that might be unfamiliar to you.
 Field guides may be available from the information desk at the botanical garden.
-You might also find a botanical field guide in the gift shop of the botanical garden if you forget yours at home.
+You might also find a botanical field guide in the gift shop of the botanical garden you visit if you forget yours at home.

 Bring a water bottle